Early Years Foundation Stage

 - Daily videos are shared with parents/guardians to support their knowledge of phonics in order for them to support their child at home.

-- Home school reading is highly valued and parents are encouraged and expected to share reading experiences with their child at home and comment in their reading record book on a regular weekly basis.
+- Home school reading is highly valued and parents are encouraged and expected to share reading experiences with their child at home and comment in their reading record book on a weekly basis.

 GETTING OFF TO A GOOD START